Classical Studies post-baccalaureate program application deadlines

 - Please provide a list of all Greek and Latin courses you have taken and the grades earned for each.

 - If you have ever been placed on probation, dismissed or suspended from any college or university for reasons pertaining to academic integrity, please include any facts that you believe bear on the significance of this circumstance.
 (If this does not apply, please write N/A in your response.)

 Letters of recommendation

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to study classical studies (or a related field) at the advanced level.
-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores